 4933 Internship in Spanish

-3 hours credit.
+(3-0) 3 hours credit.
 Prerequisite: Permission of Division Director.
 Supervised experience in a setting which provides the opportunity to integrate theory and practice in language usage.
-A maximum of 6 credit hours may be earned through internships.
+May be repeated once for credit.

-4951-3 Special Studies in Spanish
+4953 Special Studies in Spanish